gallowayevan/nursingfront/content/briefs/regions_brief.md

 Raleigh-Durham-Chapel Hill), and finally Southcentral Charlotte.
 Eastern NC is projected to have a balance of supply and demand for RNs.

 {{< figurecustom title="Figure 1.
-RN Shortage/Surplus per 10K Population, All Settings, by Medicaid Region" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" src="/images/regions_brief/image1.png">}}
+RN Shortage/Surplus per 10K Population, All Settings, by Medicaid Region" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" src="/images/regions_brief/image1.png" alt="A map of North Carolina broken into medicaid regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}

 {{< figurecustom src="/images/regions_brief/image2.png" title="Figure 2.
-RN Shortage/Surplus per 10K Population, All Settings, by Metropolitan and Non-Metropolitan Areas" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" >}}
+RN Shortage/Surplus per 10K Population, All Settings, by Metropolitan and Non-Metropolitan Areas" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" alt="A map of North Carolina broken into metropolitan and nonmetropolitan regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}

 ## RN Shortages by AHEC Region
 The nine AHEC regions provide a useful